 Here the Black caseworker and others seem to feel that it is requisite for a white wonan to suffer a little in exchange for Black womens (and mens) suffering.
 Au contraire, ny friends, i started giving before i was 10, ive already written about it, i was the victim of the first de facto affirmative action project in education, involving a Black female scholarship student from Harlem at one of the top 10 boarding schools in America.
 Im tired of talking about it.
-It so severely compromised my future that my chances were slim when i went to Harvard, and i was lucky to make it through at all.
+It so severely compromised my future that my chances were slim when i went to Hutton, and i was lucky to make it through at all.
 I wasnt prepared for college.
 I had learned how to make A’s without learning anything.
 I didn’t “learn how to learn.”
 Its a story ive told before and i dont want to tell it again, about being mainstreamed from the special needs English class because she claimed that the teacher was prejudiced when i got an A and she got a B. And that summer he shot himself.

-I had Black friends at Harvard.
+I had Black friends at Hutton.
 I had one Black enemy: a girl who put on a play about Blacks turning the table on whites, very psychological and disturbing; i didnt like the way she looked at me after that.
 Slowly i learned sbout Black people’s particular hatred, or affected disdain, for Anglo Saxons, and i retrenched my loving nature.
-Charlene, rhe roommate at Kent, told me that i was prejudiced along with all the others.
+Annie, rhe roommate at Wayland, told me that i was prejudiced along with all the others.
 It hurt me terribly.
 I dont renember that we ever talked again.
 I akways worried about it after that.
 That was my fear in Germantown, Maryland: Am i prejudiced?
 The question has kept a discussion open about Black and white, one in which i have been concerned for doing good and in which i have often taken a beating when others would say, in the words if a passing car i once heard, full of whites, to another car, full of Blacks, “jack yourself bitch”

 In my mind i hear my mither encouraging me along this course, and it is the route to a sense if humor, which i had lost, or never had.
 I lived to help Blacks and Jews.
 Now its MY turn.